Kelly Olynyk: Detroit Pistons (2021–2022)

 On August 6, 2021, Olynyk signed a 3-year, $37 million contract with the Detroit Pistons.
 On November 10, in a 112–104 win over the Houston Rockets, he suffered a knee injury.
 Two days later, the injury was diagnosed as a grade 2 medial collateral ligament (MCL) sprain, ruling Olynyk out of action for at least six weeks.

 Utah Jazz (2022–2024)

 On September 26, 2022, Olynyk was traded, alongside Saben Lee, to the Utah Jazz in exchange for Bojan Bogdanović.
 On October 23, Olynyk put up 20 points, including the game-winning layup, in a 122–121 win over the New Orleans Pelicans.

 Toronto Raptors (2024–2025)

-On February 8, 2024, Olynyk was traded to the Toronto Raptors alongside Ochai Agbaji in exchange for Kira Lewis Jr., Otto Porter Jr., and a 2024 first-round draft pick and on March 4, he signed a two-year, $26.25 million extension with the Raptors.
+On February 8, 2024, Olynyk was traded to his hometown team the Toronto Raptors alongside Ochai Agbaji in exchange for Kira Lewis Jr., Otto Porter Jr., and a 2024 first-round draft pick and on March 4, he signed a two-year, $26.25 million extension with the Raptors.